SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

     <br>![](../ex3/images/image28.png)

-## Step 5 - ilter out unwanted events and keep your Sales Order data clean and accurate
+## Step 5 - Filter out 'noisy' events and keep your Sales Order data clean and accurate
 Since we have subscribed to the Sales Order Create event, an event will be emitted on the shared topic (`sap/teched/2025/ce/sap/s4/beh/salesorder/v1/SalesOrder/Created/v1`) each time a participant creates a sales order.
 You may recall this step from [Exercise 1](../ex1/README.md#sap/teched/2025/ce/sap/s4/beh/salesorder/v1/SalesOrder/Created/v1).

 Although each participant has their own Queue subscription, the Topic itself is shared.
 As a result, your Queue will receive events for sales orders created by all participants, which could lead to inaccurate or misleading summarizations.
-To address this, we will implement additional filtering steps to remove unnecessary noise and ensure the data remains relevant and accurate.
+To address this, we will implement additional filtering steps to remove unnecessary 'noise' and ensure the data remains relevant and accurate.

+We will now create two processing routes based on the customer ID retrieved from the Sales Order.
+If the customer ID matches your individual participant ID, the event will be treated as valid and processed further.
+If it does not match, it will be considered as belonging to another participant and will be filtered out.

 1. Click on the 'Add flow step' button to add a new step.
 <br>![](../ex3/images/image29.png)